 Some examples of Type II restriction endonucleases

 Restriction endonucleases are used by bacteria to recognize foreign DNA and destroy (restrict) it by introducing double-stranded cuts at characteristic recognition sites.
-They are typically named after the bacterial species from which they were first isolated.
+They are named after the bacterial species from which they were first isolated.
 For example, EcoRI was the (I)st (R)estriction endonuclease isolated from E. coli: Eco + R + I. Most endonucleases used in molecular biology recognize four or six base sites (tetraschizomers or hexaschizomers, "four-cutters" or "six-cutters").
 Some have 10 bp sites, and are called "long cutters" because the interval between sites is much greater.

 Restriction sites are molecular palindromes.
 A palindrome is a word or phrase that reads the same forward or backward: "Able was I ere I saw Elba", "Madame I'm Adam", "Doc: note, I dissent.
 A fast never prevents a fatness.
 I diet on cod".
-The one-word record holder is the Finnish word for a soap seller,
+(The one-word record holder is the Finnish word for a soap seller,

-Figure © 2000 by Griffiths et al. ; text © 2024 by Steven M. Carr
+Figure © 2000 by Griffiths et al. ; text © 2025 by Steven M. Carr